OpenBioLink/OpenBioLink/README.md

 evaluation graph, four variants of OpenBioLink2020 are provided -- in directed and undirected setting, with and without quality cutoff.

-Additionally, each graph is available in [RDF N3](https://en.wikipedia.org/wiki/Notation3) format.
+Additionally, each graph is available in [RDF N3](https://en.wikipedia.org/wiki/Notation3) format (without train-validation-test splits).

 ### OpenBioLink 2020 datasets